Influence of a coronal envelope as a free boundary to global convective dynamo simulations: Results

 \section{Results}

-In this work we compare and analyze 12 runs, which are divided by their rotation rate in Sets~A ($\Ot=5$) and B ($\Ot=3$).
+In this work we compare and analyze 13 runs divided into two sets based on the rotation rate.
+In Set~A the normalized rotation rate is $\Ot=5$ whereas the runs in Set~B have a rotation rate of $\Ot=3$.
 For both sets we investigate the effects of a cooling layer and the blackbody boundary condition as well as the size of the coronal envelope.
 A summary of the runs can be found in \Tab{runs} and the stratifications of temperature, density and entropy of Runs~A are shown in \Figs{strat1_A}{strat2_A}.
-Run~A1 is nearly the same as Run~B4m of \cite{KMB12}, Run~C1 of \cite{KMCWB13}, and Run~I of \cite{WKKB14}, where a blackbody boundary condition is used.
-However, we choose a slightly higher stratification and a slightly lower Prandtl number, namely 2 instead of 2.5.
+Run~A1 is nearly the same as Run~B4m of \cite{KMB12}, Run~C1 of \cite{KMCWB13}, Run~I of \cite{WKKB14}, and the run of \cite{WRKKB16}, where a blackbody boundary condition is used.
+However, we choose a slightly higher stratification and a slightly lower value of $\PrS$, namely 2 instead of 2.5; therefore Run~A1 is the same as Run~D3 of \cite{KKOWB16}.
 In Runs~A1c and A1c2, the blackbody boundary condition is replaced by a shallow ($R\le r\le\Rc=1.01\,R$) cooling layer, where in the former case the temperature minimum is below the surface ($r=R$) and in the latter above the surface.
 These two runs have been recently used in \cite{WKKB14} as Runs~III and IV, respectively.
 The only difference between Runs~A1pc and A1 is the use of a perfect conductor condition instead of a radial field condition for the magnetic field at the top boundary.